No-Yeast Cinnamon Sugar Focaccia Bread

 Cinnamon Sugar Topping

-- 1 tablespoon unsweetened almond or oat milk
+• 1 tablespoon unsweetened almond or oat milk regular milk will also work

 Instructions

-- While the vegan focaccia bread is baking, in a small bowl melt 2 tablespoon of vegan butter and set aside.
+• While the focaccia bread is baking, in a small bowl melt 2 tablespoon of butter and set aside.
 Then, in a separate bowl, mix the sugar and cinnamon together.

-- You may also make vegan vanilla icing to drizzle on top of the cinnamon sugar bread.
-Do this by whisking the powdered sugar, almond milk, melted vegan butter, and vanilla together.
+• You may also make vanilla icing to drizzle on top of the cinnamon sugar bread.
+Do this by whisking the powdered sugar, almond milk, melted butter, and vanilla together.

-- Once the vegan focaccia bread is done baking, allow it to cool and then evenly distribute the melted butter over the top of the focaccia.
+• Once the cinnamon focaccia is done baking, allow it to cool and then evenly distribute the melted butter over the top of the focaccia.
 You may use a brush or spoon to ensure the entire bread is covered.
 Then, sprinkle the cinnamon and sugar over the top.
 Before serving, drizzle the icing over the cinnamon sugar bread and slice into 12 slices.
 Enjoy!

 Hi can you half this recipe ?